 - What if it's stolen?
 Do you have to pay extra to get insurance for that?
 If their insurance doesn't cover it, try your homeowner's policy to see if it does.

 A number of companies offer ECV scooter and wheelchair rentals near Disneyland.
-These are the ones we've seen praised most often in online reviews:
+These are praised most often in online reviews:

 - Scooter Village is across the street from Disneyland (but not directly across from the entrance).
 They don't list rental prices on their website and their online form doesn't allow inputting enough info to request a specific model, so we'd recommend calling them at 714-956-5633.

-- I used One Stop Mobility which has a pick-up location at the Camelot Inn across from the Disneyland entrance.
+- One Stop Mobility has a pick-up location at the Camelot Inn across from the Disneyland entrance.
 Their "D" scooter model is the red one shown above.
 Be sure to mention the price you see on the website, which is a discount from their list rates.
-They pick up and deliver, and were very nice about staying open a little late when I got delayed on my way there.
+They pick up and deliver.

 Mobility Issues and Your Disneyland Hotel